shaiknawaz05/LeetcodeSolutions/README.md

 # LeetcodeSolutions
-solved in python3,javascript and java
+solved in python3, javascript and java